root-project/jsroot/docs/JSROOT.md

     var req = JSROOT.NewHttpRequest("http://your_root_server:8080/Canvases/c1/root.json", 'object', userCallback);
     req.send(null);

-In the callback function, one gets JavaScript object (or null in case of failure)
+In the callback function one gets JavaScript object (or null in case of failure)

 ### Objects drawing

 After an object has been created, one can directly draw it.
-If somewhere in a HTML page there is a `<div>` element:
+If HTML page has `<div>` element:

     ...
     <div id="drawing"></div>